-- The Programme covers geographically the entire European Arctic and subarctic territories plus the Arctic parts of Iceland and Greenland - The programme supports cooperation, innovation and transfer of knowledge and technology within themes, which are of specific significance for the Arctic territories, such as sustainable use of non-renewable and renewable resources and demographic development - Finally, the overall intention is that NPA projects shall foster changes that are of importance to people, including indigenous people, living in the Arctic and the wider northern periphery.
+- Geographically, the Programme covers Arctic and subarctic territories from Finland to Greenland. - The programme supports cooperation, innovation and transfer of knowledge and technology within themes, which are of specific significance for the Arctic territories, such as sustainable use of non-renewable and renewable resources and demographic development - Finally, the overall intention is that NPA projects shall foster changes that are of importance to people, including indigenous people, living in the Arctic and the wider northern periphery.